TABLE OF CONTENTS

 4. Wait for a decision

 Now it’s time to wait for a decision.
 If you are applying for a traditional merchant account, the underwriting process may take some time.
-Approval times for merchant accounts can vary anywhere between same-day approval to two weeks depending on the riskiness of your business and the type of business you operate.
+Approval times for merchant accounts can vary anywhere between same-day approval to two weeks depending on the riskiness of your business, your business credit score, and the type of business you operate.
 Don’t be deterred if you don’t hear back immediately.
 However, it’s always worth asking the merchant account provider how long you should expect to wait for a decision.

 5. Begin processing